hdwong/use-fetch-image/README.md

 # use-fetch-image
-React hook for fetch an image with download percentage.
+React hook for fetch an image with the download percentage.

 [Demo](https://codepen.io/hdwong/pen/jOGyoZx)